 Supervisors and PI’s are responsible to assure that each new employee, whether temporary or permanent, receives appropriate safety training at the start of employment.
-Supervisors should use the Managers Safety Orientation Checklist as the means for training new employees.
+Supervisors should use the NC State Safety Orientation Checklist as the means for training new employees.
 The Safety Plan, required for all work areas where hazardous materials or equipment are used, also serves as the basis for employee safety training.
 The Training Information section of the EHS webpage provides further information on safety training information available.

 Personal Protective Equipment

 OSHA requires that each supervisor perform an assessment of the hazards of their work area to determine if hazards are present or likely to be present which would require the use of personal protective equipment.
 Where hazards are present or likely to be present this review must be documented.
 This can be accomplished through completion of your safety plan.
 Personal Protective Equipment information is available to assist in this review.

 The most recent Supervisor’s Safety Inspection Checklist must be retained with the supervisor’s copy of the safety plan in the work area.
 Please assure that corrective action is taken on any deficiencies noted in your inspection.